dansmyers/AncientAlgorithms/Labs/3-Who_Owns_the_Fish?.md

 ## Solving the Puzzle

 Begin with an image of the five houses in a line.
 Each house is like a basket of five attributes: *Nationality*, *Color*, *Drinks*, *Smokes*, and *Pet*.
 You can represent the solution in a table where each row is house and each attribute is a column.
-This will map to the matrix solution we'll use in the program.

 Some information is given immediately in the puzzle.